On these pages you will find more phrasal verb exercises to help you improve your vocabulary range for the IELTS test.

 How well do you know the 10 words?

-In this phrasal verb quiz, you have three choices to fill the gap.
+In this phrasal verb exercise, you have three choices to fill the gap.
 Choose the right word or the right word form if it is the same word.